matter-labs/zinc/zinc-book/src/08-statements/03-control.md

 }
 ```

-The `for` loop statement behaves just like in Rust, but it is merged with the
+The `for` loop statement can be modified with the `while` condition, which will
-`while` loop, so the optional `while` condition is checked before each iteration
-of the loop.
-The `while` condition expression has access to the inner scope and
+be checked before each iteration of the loop.
+The `while` condition expression
-can use its variables and the loop iterator.
+has access to the inner scope and can use its variables and the loop iterator.

 ```rust,no_run,noplaypen
 for i in 0..10 while i % x != 8 {